Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 5. Fleet then proceeds to deploy the Kubernetes resources from this Bundle to all the targeted downstream clusters.
 In the context of OS upgrades, Fleet deploys the following resources from the Bundle:

-1. Agent SUC Plan - instructs SUC on how to do an OS upgrade on cluster agent nodes.
+1. Worker SUC Plan - instructs SUC on how to do an OS upgrade on cluster worker nodes.
 It is not interpreted if the cluster consists only from control-plane nodes.
 It executes after all control-plane SUC plans have completed successfully.

 3. Script Secret - referenced in each SUC Plan; ships an upgrade.sh script responsible for creating the os-pkg-update.service/os-migration.service which will do the actual OS upgrade.